 Autoerythrocyte sensitization is rare.
 It typically occurs in white women who are experiencing emotional stress.

 Doctors are not sure of the cause.
-The disorder was named because of an unproven theory that the body somehow becomes sensitive to its own red blood cells (erythrocytes).
-Thus, red blood cells that escape from the blood vessels may cause an allergic-type reaction that leads to the bruising.
+The disorder was named because of an unproven theory that the body somehow becomes overly sensitive (allergic) to its own red blood cells (erythrocytes).
+That is, red blood cells that escape from the blood vessels may cause an allergic-type reaction that leads to the bruising.
 However, most doctors feel that the bruising is simply due to self-inflicted injury because most affected people are under emotional stress or also have symptoms of mental disorders.

 People develop episodes of painful bruising.
 Bruises may develop spontaneously or after injury or surgery.
 Bruising can occur on different sites of the body from where the injury occurs.
 Bruises then resolve after a few days.
 Bruises never occur on those parts of the body that cannot easily be reached by the person, such as the back.

 Bruises resolve on their own.
 Some people benefit from treatment that helps them deal with emotional stress.